Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 Can I make strawberry buttercream frosting without cooking the berries?

-You can, but the result is usually thinner and less stable.
-For true strawberry buttercream frosting from real berries, reduction is the better method.
+You can, but it is usually not the best option.
+Raw strawberries add too much moisture and can make the frosting thinner and less stable.
+For strawberry buttercream frosting from real berries, reduction is the more reliable method.

 Why is my frosting pale instead of bright pink?

-Natural berry frosting usually has a muted color.
+Natural strawberry frosting usually has a soft color rather than a vivid one.
 The shade depends on the ripeness of the berries and how concentrated the puree becomes.
-Brightening the color with artificial dye is optional, but not necessary.
+If you want a brighter tone, you can add more reduction or a small amount of natural coloring.

 Can I pipe this frosting onto cupcakes?